exadel-inc/etoolbox-authoring-insider/docs/setup.md

 If there are several image renditions that fall into the filter, _Insider_ will select the one with the smallest byte size.

 Since not all image formats are currently supported by OpenAI and similar LLMs, _Insider_ will try to convert an incompatible format (that is, not one of "jpeg", "png", "gif", or "webp") to PNG.
 The conversion is done by the AEM instance itself.
-It may fail if a required image codec is not installed on the server.
+It might fail if a required image codec is not installed on the server.

-#### Adding a new dialog tool

-Click the "Add tool" button to add another template-based tool (or "variation").
-Select the template in the dialog that opens, and wait for the complete tool properties dialog to appear.
-After submitting the dialog, drag the newly created tool variation to a desired position in the list.

 ### Providers